better-world-collective/better-world-collective.github.io/index.md

 Now that many sectors of greenhouse gas emitting industries are idled, we’ve drastically reduced our global carbon footprint.
 We must work hard to keep our polluting emissions as low as possible as we return to a post Coronavirus world.
-We must protect our air, our oceans, our forests and our topsoil -- we can no longer steal from mother nature.
-We must invest in sustainable solutions so that we can care for mother nature.
+We must protect our air, our oceans, our forests and our topsoil -- we can no longer steal from nature.
+We must invest in sustainable solutions so that we can care for our environment.
 It is our only choice if we wish to survive as a species.